geuscht-m/mdb-runtime-tester/README.md

 ## Supported environments

 The test components are currently tested on Linux and macOS.
-It is not currently tested on Windows and unlikely to work on Windows for now, as it uses ssh to interact with remote servers.
+They are not currently tested on Windows and unlikely to work on Windows for now, as they use ssh to interact with remote servers.